What is Exception Handling in Java?: try, catch, throw, finally

 }

 In the above code, the ArrayIndexOutOfBoundsException occurred in the grandchild try-block3.
 Since try-block3 is not handling this exception, the control then gets transferred to the parent try-block2.
-Since the try-block2 is also not handling that exception, the control gets transferred to the main try-block where it finds the appropriate catch block for an exception.
+Since try-block2 also does not handle that exception, the control gets transferred to the main try-block, where it finds the appropriate catch block for an exception.

 Output